 A user is an entity with access-dependent capabilities whose view and control of Orchestrator rely on the assigned access-rights.
 Users can be created locally in Orchestrator (Local Users) or they can be created and managed in an external directory (Directory Users).
 For a better understanding of how directory integration works, we strongly suggest reading the corresponding section below.
 User types are described here.

-The Users page displays all available users, enables you to add or remove them, and to edit their details within the restrictions imposed by the user type as described bellow.
+User management is done primarily from the Users page (Management menu > Users).
+This page displays all available users, enables you to add or remove them, and to edit their details within the restrictions imposed by the user type.

 An active directory referenced in Orchestrator makes all its members potential Orchestrator users.
 The level of access for a directory is configured in Orchestrator, either at group level (Directory Group) or at user level (Directory User).

 WindowsAuth.Domainparameter is filled in with a valid domain.
 All domains and subdomains from forests that are 2-way trusted with the domain specified in the

 - The machine on which Orchestrator is installed is joined to the domain set in the

 WindowsAuth.Domainparameter.
 To check whether or not the device is joined to the domain, run the

 dsregcmd /statusfrom the Command Prompt, and navigate to the Device State section.

 - The identity under which the Orchestrator ApplicationPool is running needs to be a part of the Windows Authorization Access group (WAA).

 - Adding an AD group creates a user entity in Orchestrator called Directory Group, for which you configure access rights (roles and folders) as desired.
 This entry serves as a reference to the group as found in AD.